xinwenfu/VChat_CFG/README.md

 11. Search for 3 or more `POP` instructions in a row followed by a return.
 This is because we need to remove the return address the call instruction pushes onto the stack, and the first 4 - 8 characters of the ASCII string we use to overflow the buffer.
 This is so we can more easily access the ROP chain we inject.

-    1. Right click the Assembly View, Select `Search For ->
+    1. Right-click the Assembly View, Select `Search For ->

         <img src="Images/VE16.png">